SimCMinMax/AutoSimC/README.md

  Modules needed: marshmallow (pip install marshmallow) for generating json-files easier

 ## Fight-Type Selector:
 In fight_types.json you can define your personal fight_types.
+In settings.py you must select the desired fight style in the option *default_fightstyle*.
 The standard simc-profiles are already included, it is advised not to touch these.

 If you want to expand them, e.g. simulate two Patchwerks in cleave-range, simply add a block with the commands you would normally add to additional_input.txt.
 Use the syntax given in the two examples.